dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_properties_specific.rst

         &= 1.5092 \times 10^{24} A(s)_{\text{[Joules]}}

 .. [#]
-        Depending on your customer contract, customer plan, and :ref:`seat type <seat_type>` in a project, you may not have access to all QPUs in the Leap service.
+        Depending on your customer contract, customer plan, and :ref:`seat type <admin_def_seat_type>` in a project, you may not have access to all QPUs in the Leap service.

 Advantage2_prototype2.6
 =======================